Order OvulaRing now

 Take your fertility into your own hands now and get to know your cycle better and find out if you are ovulating.

-In a cycle without ovulation there are no fertile days.
-The typical rise in temperature does not occur.
-Other types of cycles without fertile days are the “birth control pill cycle” and the cycle with luteal weakness.
-In the latter case there is a certain temperature rise, but the luteal phase is not long enough for this to be called a fertile cycle.
+In a cycle without ovulation, there are no fertile days.
+The typical rise in temperature at ovulation does not occur.
+Other types of cycles without fertile days are the “pill cycle” and the cycle with luteal weakness.
+In the latter case, there is a certain rise in temperature, but the luteal phase is not long enough to be considered a fertile cycle.

-If ovulation does not occur in a single cycle and this is rather the exception, the cycle type is determined according to the fertile cycles.
-Cycles without the typical temperature rise can therefore occur in all other cycle types.
-A distinction between the short cycle, regular menstrual cycle and long menstrual cycle is therefore not very meaningful.
+If ovulation does not occur in a single cycle and this is also rather the exception, the cycle type is determined according to the fertile cycles.
+Cycles without the typical temperature rise can thus occur in all other cycle types.
+A differentiation to the short cycle, regular cycle and long cycle is therefore not very meaningful.

 For the two cycle types irregular cycle and rhythm-influenced cycle, fluctuations and typical rhythms over several cycles are decisive.
-Depending on how pronounced they are, cycles without ovulation can be an integral part of a woman’s cycle.
-If the fluctuations affect the length of the 2nd cycle phase, for example, then there may be a temperature increase that is not fertile (cf. luteal insufficiency).
+Depending on the extent of these, cycles without ovulation can be an integral part of a woman’s cycle.
+If the fluctuations affect the length of the 2nd cycle phase, for example, then there may be a temperature increase that is not fertile (cf. luteal weakness).

-PCO syndrome seems to have a special relationship to cycles without ovulation.
-Tragically, many women diagnosed with PCOS are also told that they have no ovulation at all.
-Here, PCO syndrome is mistakenly equated with annovulation (no ovulation).
-Fortunately, this does not correspond to reality.
-In PCO syndrome, cycles without ovulation do occur more often.
-But this does not mean that ovulation never takes place!
-If you are told that you are not ovulating, do not let this encourage you.
+In PCO syndrome, cycles without ovulation do occur more frequently.
+However, this does not mean that ovulation never occurs!
+If you hear that you are not ovulating, do not let this discourage you.
 Only a medical cycle tracker like OvulaRing can tell you with a high degree of certainty whether or not you are ovulating and having fertile days.

 Regular menstruation also no proof that ovulation is taking place.
 The bleeding shows the rejection of the uterine lining, which is why it can also be called hormone withdrawal bleeding.
 Fundamental to the interaction of ovulation and menstrual bleeding are cyclical hormonal changes in the body.